-I am a Project Manager at Rider Levett Bucknall with experience on Infrastructure and large-scale Logistics schemes such as Very Light Rail, Peddimore and Mercia Park.
-I was Shortlisted for the Young Surveyor of the Year Award 2020 for Project Management just 12 months after beginning my career.
+Nikita Badesha is a Project Manager at Rider Levett Bucknall with experience on Infrastructure and large-scale Logistics schemes such as Very Light Rail, Blythe Valley Park, Peddimore and Mercia Park.
+Nikita joined the construction industry in 2019 having studied Business at the University of Nottingham.
+She was Shortlisted for the Young Surveyor of the Year Award 2020 for Project Management and the Constructing Excellence Midlands Future Leader Award 2021.

-As a young member of the Construction industry myself, I understand the importance of young people’s voices being acknowledged and understood, but also the difficulties we sometimes face in getting there.
-I am looking forward to G4C Birmingham providing opportunities to be heard for the industry’s next generation of leaders.
+Nikita is hugely passionate about promoting diversity and inclusion across the construction industry.
+As a young member of the Construction industry herself, Nikita understands the importance of young people’s voices being acknowledged and understood, but also the difficulties they sometimes face achieving this.
+Her focus as Chair of G4C Midlands is to provide networking opportunities for the industry’s next generation of leaders where they feel safe and confident meeting new people.

 Graduate Civil Engineer